andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 3: Invoke Face API

-1. Continuing with `MainWindow.xaml.cs`, scroll down to `GetBlobSasUri`.
+1. Switch back to Visual Studio.
+Continuing with `MainWindow.xaml.cs`, scroll down to `GetBlobSasUri`.
 This method will create a Shared Access Signature URI that the Face API can use to securely access the image in blob storage.

     ![The GetBlobSasUri method is high-lighted in Visual Studio](./media/visual-studio-mainwindowxaml-getblobsasuri.png "GetBlobSasUri method")